Mountain Transportation System Project

 The Commissioner’s Summit on March 19th served as a work-session for Commissioners to continue towards a recommendation for a regional mountain transportation system.

-The Central Wasatch Commission Issues Pillars for Transportation Solutions in the Central Wasatch Mountains
+Results of the MTS: Pillars for Transportation Solutions in the Central Wasatch Mountains

-The Central Wasatch Commission Board released the “Pillars for Transportation Solutions in the Central Wasatch Mountains” document, which approaches transportation solutions for the Central Wasatch Mountains.
+On June 7, 2021, the Central Wasatch Commission Board released the product of the past year and a half’s work: a “Pillars for Transportation Solutions in the Central Wasatch Mountains” document, which approaches transportation solutions for the Central Wasatch Mountains.
 The opinion considers visitor use capacity, watershed protection, traffic demand management and parking strategies, a year-round transit service, and integration into the broader regional transportation network, as well as the overall and long-term goal of protection of critical areas in the Central Wasatch Mountains through federal legislation, the Central Wasatch National Conservation and Recreation Area Act (CWNCRA).
+The “Pillars” document represents the consensus opinion of the Central Wasatch Commission Board after months of study and consideration of the topic.

 Pillars for Transportation Solutions in the Central Wasatch Mountains